-The General Data Protection Regulation (more commonly referred to as ‘GDPR’) is the new EU-wide legislation intended to give consumers and citizens more control over how their personal data is used, and bring legislation up-to-date to meet advances in technology and new ways of exploiting data.
+The General Data Protection Regulation (more commonly referred to as ‘GDPR’) comes into effect in just a few weeks’ time on May 25, 2018.
+The new EU-wide legislation is aimed at giving consumers and citizens more control over how their personal data is used.

 Exceptional, multichannel customer service is now a prerequisite for business success.
 There are many examples of large organisations getting it wrong, with a resultant dip in reputation and, ultimately, the bottom line.